nielsjani/ddd-reading-group-labo/Context.md

 Company: Holy Ship!
 Cruising Company

+*This is a speech-to-text excerpt based on an interview with the CEO of the company*

 The Holy Ship!
 Cruising Company (HSCC) offers worldwide water voyages to 1000s of customers every year.

 The HSCC has a fleet of different ship types (eg: Number of passengers, entertainment facilities on board, fuel consumption rate, etc...).